MattyGWS/HorizonXI-Linux-Installation/README.md

 Recommended to use a keyboard plugged in on Steamdeck!
 Otherwise you will have to use STEAM+X buttons to use a virtual keyboard on screen and it's not fun.

-Please read each step carefully.
-If you are on Steamdeck you will need to go through each of these steps in order.
+**Please read each step carefully.** If you are on Steamdeck you will need do the extra steps as stated.
 If you are on a normal linux distro you can ignore the steamdeck steps/comments.

 -----
 -----